Coronavirus (COVID-19) – everything you need to know, in language you can understand

 In countries like China, where there has been the most cases COVID-19, people who have become seriously unwell have been elderly (over 70-years-old) or have already had a health condition like a high blood pressure, heart problems or diabetes, or are immunocompromised.

 We haven’t had many cases in Queensland yet, so it’s too early to tell exactly how this virus will affect Queenslanders.
 We expect that most people in Queensland who catch COVID-19 will experience a mild illness, like a cold, that lasts a few weeks.

 Does COVID-19 kill people?

 A small percentage of people who have contracted the virus around the world have died, which is one major reason that everyone is taking this virus so seriously.
-It’s too early to tell what percentage Queenslanders who get the COVID-19 may die.

 I’m pregnant – am I or is my baby at extra risk of COVID-19?